Rukeith/Gitbook-Pug/README.md

-# Jade-example
+# Jade-Notes
-A repository for jade
+This is a repository which is about jade.
+This note and examples are writen by Rukeith Tseng